 How Long Does It Take To Smoke A Whole Turkey?

 This is a tricky question to answer.
 Always cook to temp, not time.
 So many variables can affect how long it takes to smoke a whole turkey, including how accurate your smoker’s temperature is, how cold or windy it is outside, how big the turkey is, and how cold the turkey is when it goes on the smoker.
-Always cook a turkey until it reaches 165-F in the meatiest part of the thigh, then let it rest for 20 minutes before carving.
+Use a probe thermometer to get an accurate reading, and always cook a turkey until it reaches 165-F in the meatiest part of the thigh, then let it rest for 20 minutes before carving.
 The last turkey I smoked was 15 pounds, and it took just about 6 hours.

 Should I Tent Turkey With Foil While Resting?